pagliares/refactoring-hands-on/README.md

 ## 11 - refactoring-hands-on

 This version of the example replaces the collection class Vector (Vector is an obsolete class) for ArrayList with generics.
 The concept of generics appeared in Java SE 5, yeas after the release of the book.

+## 12 - refactoring-hands-on

+This version of the example refactors the code by replacing the constants associated with the movie types (REGULAR, NEW_RELEASE, and CHILDREN) for Java SE enum type.

 ## Exercise 01 - refactoring-hands-on